Rochester Cathedral: External

 The west front is dominated by the central perpendicular great west window.
 Above the window the dripstone terminates in a small carved head at each side.
 The line of the nave roof is delineated by a string course above which rises the crenellated parapet.
 Below the window is a blind arcade interrupted by the top of the Great West Door.
 Some of the niches in the arcade are filled with statuary.
 Below the arcade the door is flanked with Norman recesses.
 The door itself is of Norman work with concentric patterned arches.
 The semicircular tympanum depicts Christ sitting in glory in the centre, with Saints Justus and Ethelbert flanking him on either side of the doorway.
 Supporting the saints are angels and surrounding them are the symbols of the Four Evangelists: Ss Matthew (a winged man), Mark (a lion), Luke (an ox) and John (an eagle).
-On the lintel below are the Twelve Apostles and on the shafts supporting it King Soloman and the Queen of Sheba.
+On the lintel below are the Twelve Apostles and on the shafts supporting it King Solomon and the Queen of Sheba.
 Within the Great West Door there is a glass porch which allows the doors themselves to be kept open throughout the day.

 Either side of the west front rises a tower which forms the junction of the front and the nave walls.
 The towers are decorated with blind arcading and are carried up a further two stories above the roof and surmounted with pyramidal spires.
 The aisle ends are Norman.
 Each has a large round headed arch containing a window and in the northern recess is a small door.
 Above each arch is plain wall surmounted by a blind arcade, string course at the roof line and plain parapet.
 The flanking towers are Norman in the lower part with the style being maintained in the later work.
 Above the plain bases there are four stories of blind arcading topped with an octagonal spire.